Horatio's Garden – Sheffield and East

 Solutions

-• Budget adjustments: Conducting workshops and meetings with the client and project team to identify feasible scope reductions
+• Budget adjustments: Conducted workshops and meetings with the client and project team to identify feasible scope reductions

-• Effective coordination: Holding monthly meetings with the NHS and maintaining consistent communication to align actions and forecast programmes
+• Effective coordination: Held monthly meetings with the NHS and maintained consistent communication to align actions and forecast programmes

-• Managing complex relocation of the garden: Thoroughly reviewing logistics and assisting with sourcing transport to ensure all adjustments are well-understood and managed.
+• Managing complex relocation of garden: Thoroughly reviewed logistics and assisted with sourcing transport to ensure all adjustments were well-understood and managed.

 Horatio’s Garden continues to work towards its vision of creating a rehabilitation garden in all 11 spinal injury centres across the UK, with future projects planned in Wakefield, Middlesborough and Southport.
-Its Sheffield & East garden will make a difference to people with spinal injuries across Yorkshire, Derbyshire, Nottinghamshire, Lincolnshire, Norfolk, Suffolk and North Cambridgeshire for many years to come.
+Its Sheffield & East garden is making a difference to people with spinal injuries across Yorkshire, Derbyshire, Nottinghamshire, Lincolnshire, Norfolk, Suffolk and North Cambridgeshire, and will do for many years to come.

 We are grateful to Gleeds for carefully project managing this large and complex construction from its award-winning display at RHS Chelsea Flower Show to its legacy home at the Princess Royal Spinal Injuries Centre where it will be a vital place for adjustment, reflection and privacy for people facing life-changing injuries and long stays in hospital across a huge geographical area.